 This retrospective study was conducted between 2014 and 2018 at the University Clinical Center of Vojvodina.
-The study included 440 adult surgical and non-surgical patients at the ICU and Emergency Room suffering from AKI and AKI on CKD who required continuous RRT (CRRT).
+The study included ICU and ER 440 adult surgical and non-surgical patients suffering from AKI and AKI on CKD who required continuous renal replacement therapy (CRRT).

-The study analyzed various parameters, including demographic features, comorbidities, laboratory and clinical analyses such as urea, creatinine, C-reactive protein (CRP), procalcitonin (PCT), quick sequential organ failure
+The study analyzed various parameters, including demographic features, co-morbidities, laboratory and clinical analyses such as urea, creatinine, C-reactive protein (CRP), procalcitonin (PCT), quick sequential organ failure assessment score (qSOFA) score, the need for vasopressor therapy (VT), and mechanical ventilation (MV) on the day when AKI was confirmed.